blurer/pinger/README.md

 # pinger.sh
 Revamped Jul 2021.
-Got the idea from this fantastic idea https://github.com/jakejarvis/datacenter-speed-tests, but modified to 1) make it for latency only, 2) select single provider, 3) popular DNS servers, and 4) custom IPs (local usage, etc).
+Got the idea from this fantastic idea https://github.com/jakejarvis/datacenter-speed-tests, but modified for the following:

+1) make it for latency only
+2) select single provider
+3) popular DNS servers
+4) custom IPs (local usage, etc).

 ## Installation and usage
 ``git clone https://github.com/blurer/pinger.git``